Bird Senses: Can Birds Smell or Taste?

 Most birds have little use for the sense of smell.
 The odors of food, prey, enemies or mates quickly disperse in the wind.
 Birds possess olfactory glands, but they’re not well developed in most species, including the songbirds in our backyards.
 The same is true for taste, which is related to smell.
 While humans have 9,000 taste buds, songbirds have fewer than 50.

 That means the birds we feed around our homes must locate their food by sight or touch, two senses that are highly developed in birds.
+Did you know hummingbirds can see even MORE colors than humans, according to researchers.

 Can Birds Taste?